-As a BDC, we are required to carry our investments at market value or, if no market value is ascertainable or if market value does not reflect the fair value of such investment in the bona fide determination of our board of directors, then we would carry our investments at fair value as determined in good faith by or under the direction of our board of directors.
-Decreases in the market value or fair values of our investments will be recorded as unrealized depreciation.
+As a BDC, we are required to carry our investments at fair value, which is derived from a market value or, if no market value is ascertainable or if market value does not reflect the fair value of such investment in the bona fide determination of our board of directors, then we carry our investments at fair value as determined in good faith by or under the direction of our board of directors.
+Decreases in the market values or fair values of our investments are recorded as unrealized depreciation or loss.
 Unrealized losses of any given portfolio company could be an indication of such company's inability in the future to meet its repayment obligations to us.

 If the fair value of our portfolio companies reflects future realized losses, this would ultimately result in reductions of our income available for distribution in future periods and could materially harm our results of operations and cause a material decline in the value of our publicly traded common stock.